trimstray/nginx-admins-handbook/README.md

 - high performance caching server
 - full-fledged web platform

 Generally it provides the core of complete web stacks and is designed to help build scalable web applications.
-When it comes to performance NGINX can easily handle a huge amount of traffic.
+When it comes to performance, NGINX can easily handle a huge amount of traffic.
 The other main advantage of the NGINX is that allows you to do the same thing in different ways.

 For me, it is a one of the best and most important service that I used in my SysAdmin career.